mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/install/install-secured/index.md

 ## Kubernetes CVE Patches

-At times, CVEs may be discovered in the Kubernetes codebase.
-Based on the severity and the impact of a specific CVE, you may want to temporarily use alternative docker images for the core Kubernetes components instead of the default `k8s.gcr.io` repository.
+At times, CVEs can be discovered in the Kubernetes codebase.
+Based on the severity and impact of a specific CVE, you can temporarily use alternative docker images for the core Kubernetes components instead of the default `k8s.gcr.io` repository.
 To do so, set the `version` and `imageRepository` as describe below.
 The repository `docker.io/mesosphere` will contain patched images with a suffix of `+d2iq.1`, `+d2iq.2`, etc.